 The main span bridge will be either a suspension bridge or a cable-stayed bridge.
 The final bridge type will be selected during subsequent stages of the project.
 The primary design features of the two bridge alternatives are described below.
-Additional details of the two bridge alternatives are provided in the Bridge Conceptual Engineering Report, February 2008 (refer to List of Supporting Documents).
-The height of both the suspension bridge towers and cable-stay bridge pylons are a function of the length of the main span, and as such there is little flexibility in this overall height.
+Additional details of the two bridge alternatives are provided in the Bridge Conceptual Engineering Report, February 2008.
+The height of both the suspension bridge towers and cable-stayed bridge pylons are a function of the length of the main span, and as such there is little flexibility in this overall height.
 Schematic illustrations of the two bridge alternatives are included in Exhibit 9.5.